Skip to content

 Introduction

-This plan is set in the context of new beginnings.
+This plan, published in July 2021, is set in the context of new beginnings.

-The re-election of Steve Rotheram as the City Region’s Metro Mayor commences a new Mayoral term with a clear mandate, and an ambitious Manifesto to deliver on.
+The re-election of Steve Rotheram as the City Region’s Metro Mayor commenced a new Mayoral term with a clear mandate, and an ambitious Manifesto to deliver on.

-We also welcome a new Chief Executive who will build on the achievements of the last four years to deliver the step change we now need to deliver in an increasingly challenging external environment.
+We also welcomed a new Chief Executive, Katherine Fairclough, who is building on the achievements of the previous four years to deliver the step change needed to deliver in an increasingly challenging world.

 Liverpool City Region is made up of six local authorities and is home to 1.6 million residents.
 We are a diverse and welcoming region, proud of our cultural vibrancy, internationally recognised brand and the significant economic progress of the previous decade.

-The City Region has emerged as an internationally popular visitor destination and developed unique strengths in ground-breaking areas of material science, infectious disease control, and high-performance computing.
+The City Region has emerged as an internationally popular visitor destination and developed unique strengths in ground-breaking areas of advanced manufacturing and material science, health and life sciences and infectious disease control, and digital creative and high-performance computing.

 Long-standing roots in social innovation have flourished into a thriving social economy with a persistent focus on improving society and the City Region is positioning itself at the forefront of clean growth with ambitious plans for a net-zero carbon economy.